porsche-design-system/porsche-design-system/packages/storefront/src/pages/utilities/js/variables.md

 #### Font scaling system

+By selecting a specific size you will get the according `lineHeight` and `fontSize`.

 Given values are:

 `12 | 16 | 18 | 20 | 24 | 28 | 30 | 32 | 36 | 42 | 44 | 48 | 52 | 60 | 62 | 72 | 84`